AliceO2Group/AliceO2/README.md

 ##### Step by step installation
-Edit the recoonly file in alfa_src, and set your compiler and installation directory.
+Edit the "recoonly.conf" file in alfa_src, and set your compiler and installation directory.
 (if you went to use ROOT 6 switch it on!)

 ```bash